 TunnelBear has been on the market for 7 years now.
 But has it stood the test of time because of good service, or is it just all the adorable bears?

-Formed in 2011 by Ryan Dochuk (Corporate Bear) and Daniel Kaldor (Quantum Bear) and based in Toronto, Canada, TunnelBear has built a pretty solid base as a reliable VPN.
+Tunnelbear was created in 2011 by Ryan Dochuk (Corporate Bear) and Daniel Kaldor (Quantum Bear) and is based in Toronto, Canada and has built a pretty strong base as a reliable VPN.

 Using AES 256-bit encryptions to protect data, TunnelBear has placed quite a high priority on security and privacy, despite being based in one of the “Five Eyes” countries.

 It includes a kill-switch, called VigilantBear, which is constantly being checked, tested, and upgraded.
-Another handy feature, GhostBear, can allow you to disguise your connection.
+Another feature feature that comes in handy is that, GhostBear, allows you to disguise your connection.

 This can help to bypass walls so you can watch US Netflix or BBC iPlayer, however these don’t always work.

 With all that in mind, let’s take a closer look at their features and options.